-- (B) May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Records System. - With respect to key employees and primary management (iv)officials, the Tribe shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his or her designee for no less than three (3) years from the date of termination of employment. - (g) Granting a Gaming License. - (i) If, within a 30 day period after the National Indian Gaming Commission receives a report, the National Indian Gaming Commission notifies the Tribe that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the Tribe has provided an application and investigative report to the National Indian Gaming Commission, the Tribe may issue a license to such applicant. - (ii) The Tribe shall respond to a request for additional information form the Chairman of the National Indian Gaming Commission concerning a key employee or a primary management official who is subject of a report.
-Such a request shall suspend the 30 day period under paragraph (g)(i) of this section until the Chairman of the National Indian Gaming Commission receives the additional information. - (iii) If, within the 30 day period described above, the National Indian Gaming Commission provides the Tribe with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Tribe has provided an application and investigative report to the National Indian Gaming Commission, the Tribe shall reconsider the application, taking into account the objections itemized by the National Indian Gaming Commission.
-The Tribe shall make the final decision whether to issue a license to such applicant.
+- [b] Gaming licenses that have been revoked, even if subsequently reinstated; - [c] Every known criminal charge brought against the applicant within the last 10 years of the date of application; and - [d] Every felony of which the applicant has been convicted or any ongoing prosecution. - [e] A copy of the eligibility determination made under §347.36.D. - F. Granting a gaming license. - (1) If, within a thirty-day period after the National Indian Gaming Commission receives a report, the National Indian Gaming Commission notifies the Tribe that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the Tribe has provided an application and investigative report to the National Indian Gaming Commission, the Tribe may issue a license to such applicant. - (2) The Tribe shall respond to a request for additional information from the Chairperson of the National Indian Gaming Commission concerning a key employee or a primary management official who is subject of a report.
+Such a request shall suspend the thirty-day period under Subsection F(1) of this section until the Chairperson of the National Indian Gaming Commission receives the additional information. - (3) If, within the thirty-day period described above, the National Indian Gaming Commission provides the Tribe with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Tribe has provided an application and investigative report to the National Indian Gaming Commission, the Tribe shall reconsider the application, taking into account the objections itemized by the National Indian Gaming Commission.
+The Tribe shall make the final decision whether to issue a license to such applicant. - (4) Within 30 days after the issuance of the license, a tribe shall notify the National Indian Gaming Commission of its issuance. - (5) The gaming operation shall not employ a key employee or primary management official who does not have a license after ninety (90) days. - (6) If the tribe does not license an applicant- - (a) The tribe shall notify the National Indian Gaming Commission; and - (b) Shall forward copies of its eligibility determination and notice of results, under §347.36.E of this chapter, to the Commission for inclusion in the Indian Gaming Individuals Record System.

-- (h) License Suspension. - (i) If, after the issuance of a gaming license, the Tribe receives from the National Indian Gaming Commission reliable information indicating that a key employee or a primary management official is not eligible for employment under subsection (d) above, the Tribe shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation. - (ii) The Tribe shall notify the licensee of a time and a place for a hearing on the proposed revocation of a license. - (iii) After a revocation hearing, the Tribe shall decide to revoke or to reinstate a gaming license.
-The Tribe shall notify the National Indian Gaming Commission of its decision. - 8.
-License Locations.
-The Tribe shall issue a separate license to each place, facility, or location on Indian lands where Class II and Class III gaming is conducted under this Ordinance. - 9.
-Repeal.
-To the extent that they are inconsistent with this Ordinance, all prior gaming ordinances are hereby repealed.
+- (7) A tribe shall retain the following for inspection by the Chair or his or her designee for no less than three years from the date of termination of employment: - (a) Applications for licensing; - (b) Investigative reports; and - (c) Eligibility determinations. - G. License suspension. - (1) If, after the issuance of a gaming license, the Tribe receives from the National Indian Gaming Commission reliable information indicating that a key employee or a primary management official is not eligible for employment under Subsection D above, the Tribe shall suspend such license and shall notify in writing the licensee of the suspension and the proposed revocation. - (2) The Tribe shall notify the licensee of a time and a place for a hearing on the proposed revocation of a license. - (3) After a revocation hearing, a tribe shall decide to revoke or to reinstate a gaming license.
+A tribe shall notify the National Indian Gaming Commission of its decision within 45 days of receiving notification from the National Indian Gaming Commission pursuant to paragraph (1) of this subsection.